 The correct address for the bankruptcy petition is not the payment address, but the ”correspondence address”.
 Finding it may take sifting through the fine print on both sides of the bill.
 Some credit card companies actually print a ‘Bankruptcy Address’.
 That’s fine, but the correspondence address is the one to look for.

-The address requirement is explained in the U.S. Bankruptcy Code:
+The address requirement comes from U.S. Bankruptcy Code:

 “If, within the 90 days before the commencement of a voluntary case, a creditor supplies the debtor in at least 2 communications sent to the debtor with the current account number of the debtor and the address at which such creditor requests to receive correspondence, then any notice required by this title to be sent by the debtor to such creditor shall be sent to such address and shall include such account number.”